Spinal Discs Explained: Structure, Function & Care

 Articulations of the Transverse Processes

 The transverse processes in the spine form cartilaginous syndesmosis joints, which are slightly movable.
-These articulations are supported by intertransverse ligaments, particularly prominent in the lumbar spine.
+These articulations are maintained by intertransverse ligaments, particularly prominent in the lumbar spine.
 While less noticeable in the cervical and thoracic regions, these ligaments play a critical role in limiting spinal motion, thus maintaining spinal stability.

 The lumbosacral joint, where the fifth lumbar vertebra meets the sacrum, is a common source of back discomfort.
 This articulation includes: